kragorg/dng/chapters/2025-05-11 — Dungeons and Gardens.md

 flickering light from the central fire pit, a defiant warmth against the relentless Syrinlya wind that howls outside like a wounded beast.
-Captain Stonebeard’s message hangs heavy in the air: the Remorhaz requires weeks of repair, leaving the adventurers stranded for now.
+Doctor Pepe is the first to notice a message from Captain Stonebeard left on the yurt’s only table: the Remorhaz requires weeks of repair before it might be able to make another crossing of the Frigid Depths.
 The clock ticks mercilessly for the Liel-Tethwick family, with Salsvault 200 miles away and the Frigid Woe’s icy grip